Neil Gorsuch firmly on Supreme Court right

 “This is a critical reminder that Supreme Court appointments have far-reaching consequences for our democracy,” she said, laying down a marker for any high court vacancies that might arise under President Trump.

+“We’re talking one of the top justices of all time,” he said.

+Liberal analysts, though, blasted Justice Gorsuch for what they have seen already.

-Barry W. Lynn, executive director of Americans United for Separation of Church and State, said the judge’s religion opinions were ominous.
+Barry W. Lynn, executive director of Americans United for Separation of Church and State, said the judge’s religion rulings were particularly ominous.

 “Neil Gorsuch has made it very clear that he is taking a very hard line in these religion cases that he really does believe that religious claims should always prevail over any other civil rights issue.”